codeceptjs/CodeceptJS/docs/helpers/Detox.md

 **Extends Helper**

-This is a wrapper on top of [Detox][1] library by Wix aimied to unify testing experience for CodeceptJS framework.
+This is a wrapper on top of [Detox][1] library, aimied to unify testing experience for CodeceptJS framework.
 Detox provides a grey box testing for mobile applications, playing especially good for React Native apps.

 Detox plays quite differently from Appium.
 To establish detox testing you need to build a mobile application in a special way to inject Detox code.
-This why Detox is grey box testing, so you need an access to application source code, and a way to build and execute it on emulator.
+This why **Detox is grey box testing** solution, so you need an access to application source code, and a way to build and execute it on emulator.

 Comparing to Appium, Detox runs faster and more stable but requires an additional setup for build.

 ### Setup

-To install and condifure Detox [see the official guide for iOS][2] and [Android][3]
+1. [Install and configure Detox for iOS][2] and [Android][3]

-After you performed all steps required to set up Detox by itself you are ready to configure this helper.
-Install it via npm:
+2. [Build an application][4] using `detox build` command.
+3. Install [CodeceptJS][5] and detox-helper:

     npm i @codeceptjs/detox-helper --save

 Detox configuration is required in `package.json` under `detox` section.

-Example:
+If you completed step 1 and step 2 you should have a configuration similar this:

 ```js
  "detox": {